-We searched the Nova Scotia Health pamphlets listing and could not find any accessible educational materials for patients about environmental health exposures.
-There were no patient resources related to environmental health exposures available through the Queen Elizabeth II (QEII) hospital websites, a main affiliated hospital of Dalhousie Medical School.
+Score explanation: We searched the Nova Scotia Health pamphlets listing and could not find any accessible educational materials for patients about environmental health exposures.
+There were no patient resources related to environmental health exposures available through the QEII hospital websites, a main affiliated hospital of the Nova Scotia campus for Dalhousie Medical School.
 We searched the resources page for the IWK hospital, a main affiliated hospital of Dalhousie Medical School and there was one resource titled "Poisoning, Toxins, Environmental Health", however this led to an empty-web-page; there may be printed material available but we are not aware of it.
-We searched Horizon Health Network representing hospitals in New Brunswick affiliated with Dalhousie Medical School and could not find any applicable resources.
+We searched the Horizon Health Network's educational information for patients and could not find any accessible educational material for patients about environmental health exposures.
+The webpages for the Saint John Regional Hospital and the St. Joseph's Hospital two affiliated hospitals of the New Brunswick campus for Dalhousie Medical School did not contain any patient resources related to environmental health exposures.

 6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?

-2 Yes, all affiliated hospitals have accessible educational materials for patients.
-1 Some affiliated hospitals have accessible educational materials for patients.
-0 No affiliated hospitals have accessible educational materials for patients.
+- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated hospitals have accessible educational materials for patients.

-Score explanation: We searched the Nova Scotia Health pamphlets listing and could not find any accessible educational materials for patients about climate change health impacts.
-There were no patient resources related to climate change and health impacts available through the QEII hospital websites, the IWK hospital Horizon Health Network (for the province of New Brunswick) representing hospitals affiliated with Dalhousie university and did not find any materials to satisfy this metric.
+Score explanation: We searched the Nova Scotia Health and Horizon Health Network pamphlets listing and could not find any accessible educational materials for patients about climate change health impacts.
+There were no patient resources related to climate change and health impacts available through the QEII hospital websites, the IWK hospital, Saint John Regional Hospital and the St. Joseph's Hospital representing hospitals affiliated with both the New Brunswick and Nova Scotia campuses of Dalhousie University and did not find any materials to satisfy this metric.

-Section Total (x out of 14) 0
+Section Total (5 out of 14) 36%